 Advanced Ads mainly manages pieces of content and does not use more performance than any other plugin with similar functions.
-We are looking very carefully at the performance of the plugin since we developed it to run on our own sites with over 2.5 MM page impressions per day.
+We are looking carefully at the plugin’s performance since we developed it to run on our own sites with over 2.5 MM page impressions per day.

 Measuring performance and identifying bottlenecks can be confusing.
-There are many tools out there that can help, but also irritate.
-This page covers a few of them and also includes advice on what to look for and how to improve page speed while running ads and Advanced Ads.
+There are many tools out there that can help but also irritate.
+This page covers a few of them and includes advice on what to look for and how to improve page speed while running ads and Advanced Ads.

 Measuring performance using a plugin

-There are two plugins that measure how well plugins are performing on your site.
+Two plugins measure how well plugins are performing on your site.

 P3 Plugin Performance Profiler

 The problem with these graphs is that they don’t tell us anything.
-I have seen completely different results on other blogs with either some of the heavy performers measured here having almost no footprint and with ad plugins having an increased hunger for performance.
+I have seen different results on other blogs, with either some of the heavy performers measured here having almost no footprint and ad plugins having an increased hunger for performance.

 Advanced Ads can interact with a lot of other codes.
-E.g., if you use a shortcode of one plugin in an ad, this plugin might perform badly, which might also count negative for Advanced Ads, though the latter does not have anything to do with executing that code.
+E.g., if you use a shortcode of one plugin in an ad, this plugin might perform poorly, which might also count as negative for Advanced Ads, though the latter does not have anything to do with executing that code.

-If you want to learn more about the processes on your site and which of them need a lot of performance, are broken or need to be optimized in a different way, use the Query Monitor plugin.
+If you want to learn more about the processes on your site and which of them need a lot of performance, are broken, or need to be optimized differently, use the Query Monitor plugin.

-When using these tools you should be aware that many sites load more resources while a visitor is logged in, specially when he is an admin.
-The results might vary a lot for normal visitors to the frontend of your website.
+When using these tools, you should be aware that many sites load more resources while a visitor is logged in, especially when he is an admin.
+The results might vary a lot for regular visitors to the frontend of your website.

 Measuring performance with an external service

-While plugins are great to measure the performance of your WordPress backend, the ones mentioned are not able to gather information about the actual load time including all external resources.
-This is important for websites with ads that come from an external source (e.g., AdSense).
+While plugins are great to measure the performance of your WordPress backend, the ones mentioned are not able to gather information about the actual load time, including all external resources.

 However, a few advanced features need their fair share of performance also in the frontend: